 A key aim of this school is to foster close colaboration and comaraderie between students, teaching assistants and faculty.
 Students will be working hard on their projects and taking part in many social activities with each other and the faculty.
 For this reason, all students will be required to stay in the student accommodation, attend all meals and activities etc. This also means costs are essentially the same for all students.
 Note though that bursaries and travel grants will be provided to as many students as possible, on a basis of need and merit.
 In your application, specify what financial contribution you can make and be sure to request financial assistance where asked.

 This school will be most beneficial for students at the end of their Masters or beginning of their PhD studies.
-If you already have a PhD, perhaps you would be better suited as a Teaching Assistant?!
-If you are interested in this option, please contact us with the address below to enquire.
+If you already have a PhD, perhaps you would be better suited as a Teaching Assistant?
+Teaching assistant applications for isiCNI2019 are closed, but please come back and check in for next year.

 If you have any questions, please feel free to contact us below.